21 Jump Street: Cast

 Jeff Yagher was originally cast as Officer Tom Hanson in the pilot.
 He was replaced after the original pilot episode was filmed, and his scenes were reshot with Johnny Depp.
 Midway through the first season, Frederic Forrest was replaced by Steven Williams.
 On the show, Forrest's character Richard Jenko is killed by a drunk driver.

 Johnny Depp left the series at the end of the fourth season, but was credited in the first two episodes of the fifth season, despite not having appeared.

 David Barry Gray's character was introduced at the end of the fourth season and starred in two episodes of season five with Alexandra Powers.
 Both episodes were filmed before the fourth season had ended but were not shown until the start of season five.
 Neither actor was approached in regards to portraying their character in the show's fifth and final season.

-Michael DeLuise joined the cast part way through the fifth season and stayed on until late in the season.
+Michael DeLuise joined the cast in the middle of the fifth season and stayed on until late in the season.

 Guest stars

 Some notable guest stars on the series include:

-Dom DeLuise, Josh Brolin, Mindy Cohn, Bridget Fonda, Bobby Rodriguez, Jada Pinkett Smith, Brad Pitt, Vince Vaughn, Barney Martin, Dann Florek, Blair Underwood, Shannen Doherty, John Waters, Rosie Perez, Kareem Abdul-Jabbar, Mario Van Peebles, Christina Applegate, Pauly Shore, David DeLuise, Bradley Gregg, Jason Priestley, Christopher Titus, Kurtwood Smith, Peri Gilpin, Sarah Buxton, David Paymer, Diedrich Bader, Russell Wong, Kelly Hu, Shannon Tweed, Tim Russ, Thomas Haden Church, Sherilyn Fenn, Rob Estes, Ray Walston, R.J.
-Williams, Robyn Lively, Peter Berg and Tracy Griffith.
+Dom DeLuise (Peter's father), Josh Brolin, Mindy Cohn, Bridget Fonda, Bobby Rodriguez, Jada Pinkett, Brad Pitt, Vince Vaughn, Barney Martin, Dann Florek, Blair Underwood, Shannen Doherty, John Waters, Rosie Perez, Kareem Abdul-Jabbar, Mario Van Peebles, Christina Applegate, Pauly Shore, David DeLuise (Peter's brother), Bradley Gregg, Jason Priestley, Christine Elise, Christopher Titus, Kurtwood Smith, Peri Gilpin, Shannon Tweed, Sarah Buxton, David Paymer, Diedrich Bader, Russell Wong, Kelly Hu, Tim Russ, Thomas Haden Church, Sherilyn Fenn, Rob Estes, Ray Walston, R.J.
+Williams, Robyn Lively, Gloria Reuben, Billy Jayne, Jason Lively, Billy Warlock, Peter Berg, Larenz Tate, Tracy Griffith, and Ed O'Neill.